slbailey/Retrovue/docs/domain/Channel.md

 - **is_active (bool)** — included in horizon builders when true
 - **created_at / updated_at (timestamps)** — audit fields (UTC)
 - **version (int)** — optional optimistic-locking counter for concurrent updates

+The table is named `channels` (plural).
+Schema migration is handled through Alembic.
+Postgres is the authoritative backing store.

 Constraints (guardrails):